 Local Execution Notes

-For exhibitors that want a faster setup path without giving up a refined presentation, a GEMS Pavilion at JCK booth rental can be a practical fit.
-It works especially well for 10x10 and 10x20 layouts that need secure display cases, branded messaging, buyer meeting space, and clean traffic flow while keeping the booth polished for gemstone and jewelry sourcing conversations at The Venetian Expo.
+For exhibitors that want a faster setup path without giving up a refined jewelry presentation, a GEMS Pavilion at JCK booth rental can be a practical fit.
+A 10x10 or 10x20 rental-friendly layout can support locked showcases, branded graphics, jewelry trays, buyer inspection space, and clean traffic flow while keeping the booth polished for gemstone sourcing at The Venetian Expo.

 Frequently Asked Questions